 If your goal is to earn a consistent rental income, you need to focus on attracting long-term renters.
-With long-term tenants, you’ll reduce your maintenance and repair costs and rest assured your rental space is being treated with care.
+After you've attracted them with your property listing, you'll want to renew the lease.
+Long-term tenants, you’ll reduce your maintenance and repair costs and rest assured your rental space is being treated with care.

 Our experienced property managers at Drew Doheny Property Management Team will share tips to encourage your tenants to renew their leases.

 To start on the right foot with your tenants, practice courtesy when they move in.
 Greet them during the first day of move-in and give them a helpful orientation of the space and surrounding area.
 Since the renters are going through a period of adjustment, they’ll appreciate you extending a friendly welcome.

 Some tips for being a friendly landlord include:

 - Giving food or thoughtful welcome presents on move-in day.

 - Providing information on popular local shops, restaurants and nearby transport hubs.